oelison/ioBroker.p2pool/README.md

 ## p2pool adapter for ioBroker

-observing monero mining from p2pool
+Observing monero mining from p2pool
+Simply add your monero mining address (public address) and the adapter will load your mining results into some objects from the p2pool site. [p2pool](https://p2pool.observer/)

+Miner alias or id is not working.

 ## Changelog